sxs-collaboration/spectre/docs/Tutorials/Python.md

 `-D BUILD_PYTHON_BINDINGS=ON` flag to the `cmake` command.
 You can specify the Python version, interpreter and libraries used for compiling and testing the bindings by setting the `-D Python_EXECUTABLE` to an absolute path such as `/usr/bin/python3`.
+Compile the `all-pybindings` target.
 You will find that a `BUILD_DIR/bin/python` directory is created that contains the Python modules.
 Then, you can install the modules into your Python environment in _development mode_, which means they are symlinked so that changes to the